Rochester Institute of Technology: Rankings

-In 2017, RIT was ranked No. 97 (tie) in the National Universities category by U.S. News & World Report.
+In the 2026 edition of U.S. News & World Report, RIT was ranked No. 88 among National Universities.

-Business Insider ranked RIT No. 14 in Northeast and No. 36 in the country for Computer Science.
+Business Insider ranked RIT No. 14 in Northeast aofd No. 36 in the country for Computer Science.

 RIT was ranked among the top 50 national universities in a national survey of "High School Counselors Top College Picks".

 RIT's Saunders College of Business ranked No. 26 in the United States for "Best Online MBA Programs" for the online executive MBA program by U.S. News & World Report.
 Times Higher Education/The Wall Street Journal ranked the MBA program at Saunders College of Business No. 54 among business colleges and universities around the world for the year 2019.

 RIT was ranked among the top 20 universities recognized for excellent co-operative learning and internship programs.
 It was further placed at No. 24 in the top 30 universities for Computer Science with the best Returns on Investment (ROI) in the US.

-College Factual, the ranking data provider for USA Today College Guide 2019, ranked RIT in various academic areas as follows: